Microbiome: Better Predictor of Long-Term Health Than Your Genes

 The Importance of a Diverse Microbiome

 Throughout nature, the health of ecosystems depends on biodiversity.
-In coral reefs, the Amazon rainforest, and your gut microbiome, greater diversity results in more excellent health, strength, and resilience.
+In coral reefs, the Amazon rainforest, and your gut microbiome, greater diversity results in better health, strength, and resilience.
 But, what is the meaning of diversity?
 In various ecosystems, greater diversity means more species of animals, plants, trees, insects, birds, etc. In your gut microbiome, greater diversity means a broader range of different species of probiotic bacteria.

 Postbiotic Metabolites